top of page

 Swiss culture values simplicity and sincerity, so extravagant gestures are less common than in France.

-• la Saint‑Valentin (French)
+• La Saint‑Valentin (French)

 • Valentinstag (German)